 6. Stroll Around Naritasan Shinshoji

 In 940, Naritasan Shinshoji was built to commemorate the suppressing of a rebellion by the forces of the Taira no Masakado and pray for peace.
-Through expressions of extreme anger, Fudoo Myo-O (Buddhist fire god) saved lots of people and gained the following of many great people in history.
-The Great Main Hall where prayers are held is the most important building and is open to the public.
+Through expressions of extreme anger, Fudoo Myo-O (Buddhist fire god) saved many people and gained the following of many great people in history.
+The Great Main Hall, where prayers are held is the most important building and is open to the public.

 You can see historical structures such as the 58-meter high Great Peace Pagoda with messages of peace from world leaders and the 25-meter Three-Storied Pagoda surrounded by beautiful statues which have been designated as an important cultural property.
 There is also a park with a waterfall and a pond where you can take a break surrounded by flowers.

-Shinshouji is a 10-minute walk from Narita Station on the JR Narita line or Keisei Narita Station on the Keisei line.
-From Narita Airport to JR Narita Station, take the train from Narita Terminal 2 where it is an 8-minute trip.
+Shinshouji is a 10-minute walk from Narita Station on the JR Narita Line or Keisei Narita Station on the Keisei line.
+From Narita Airport to JR Narita Station, take the train from Narita Terminal 2, an 8-minute trip.

 7. Taste the Local Flavors at Aeon Mall Narita

 Aeon Mall Narita is a shopping mall close to the airport, which you can get to by catching a bus from Narita to Keisei Narita station (Adult one way: 210 yen, running about every 15 minutes).
 The 174 stores range from food and clothing to entertainment, starting with a large supermarket (Aeon Style) to fashion stores, lifestyle goods, and a variety of restaurants.

 Inside the mall, there are event spaces where stores from around Japan sell local foods or music concerts are held.
 The food court has 12 stores with Japanese, Western and Chinese cuisine, ice cream, donuts, sweets, a baby room, and a kids corner.